skannea/qdash/README.md

 # Qdash
 ## What is Qdash?
-Qdash is an environment for developing web pages that display Home Assistant entities as boxes.
+Qdash is an environment for makeing web pages that display Home Assistant entities as boxes.

 Qdash is based on:
 - HA web server